Australian ska: 2010s

-Since its beginnings, Melbourne's ska scene has never really died and is once again experiencing a big resurgence.

 The Melbourne Ska Orchestra is bringing ska to a wider audience by appearing on the ABC's television show Spicks and Specks and ABC radio.
 The MSO was also nominated in 2013 for two ARIA awards: engineer of the year and best blues and roots album.
 In 2016 they won the ARIA award for Best World Music Album for their second full-length release Sierra-Kilo-Alpha which also included 3D artwork (with glasses supplied).

 In early 2012 while playing a Jamaican ska tune on his 3PBS radio show, Bluejuice, music historian Mohair Slim received a phone call from Lowell Morris from Camberwell saying he had played drums on that track.
 This led to the discovery that Melbourne musicians Dennis Sindrey and Peter Stoddart, along with Lowell were part of the in-house band at Studio One playing as the Caribs where the first ska recordings were made.
 Australian ska history could now be tracked back to Jamaica to the development of ska.
 Following this discovery, in October 2013 Multicultural Arts Victoria organised Melbourne Festival's event Melbourne's Celebration of Ska held over two nights on the banks of the Yarra river.
 The bands playing were the Ska Vendors, Strange Tenants and the Caribs.
 The shows were called 10,30,50 in recognition of the bands' contribution to Melbourne ska: the Ska Vendors have been together for 10 years, Strange Tenants for 30 and the Caribs for 50.

 As of 2018, Melbourne had many ska bands playing, including the original 80s bands, Strange Tenants, Loonee Tunes and No Nonsense who make sporadic appearances.
 Other ska bands playing at the time included Shanty Town, Ska Vendors, the Melbourne Ska Orchestra, Menage a ska, Johnny Longshot, Judge Pino and the ruling Motions, the Melbourne City Ska Collective, Bustamento, Area7, and the Resignators.

-As well as Mohair Slim's Blue Juice show on 106.7 PBS FM, 88.3 Southern FM has an all-ska show on every Tuesday night (Wednesday morning) from midnight until 2am called The Ska Show with Beefy.
-After a couple of years on air The Ska Show with Beefy is widely regarded as one of the premier Ska Shows in the World, being used by Ska and Ska-Punk bands from everywhere as their show of choice to launch their new music.
+Melbourne community radio has included programs featuring ska music including Mohair Slim's Blue Juice show on PBS FM and The Ska Show with Beefy on Southern FM.
+The latter focuses on ska and ska-punk music.